-In the majority of cases, however, the client is left confronting that positive drug test, or has indeed picked up a new charge, or has failed to report to probation or not completed something the court ordered them to do.
+In the majority of cases, however, the client is left confronting that positive drug test, or he or she is in trouble for having picked up a new charge, or has otherwise failed to report to probation or not completed something the court ordered them to do.

-In those cases, you need a lawyer who is persuasive.
+In these cases, you need a lawyer who is persuasive.
 To be blunt about it, your lawyer better have enough charm to sell bibles to atheists, because it is in large part that charisma which will be necessary to keep the Judge from handing down a jail sentence.

 I hope the reader will agree that up to this point, I have been quite the opposite of an alarmist or a sensationalist as I’ve described the legal process.
 Here however, things change.
-If the Judge has agreed to not put you in (or let you out of) jail in exchange for your agreement to follow the terms of probation, and you have to go back in front of that very Judge for slipping up somehow, it is an understatement to think the Judge won’t be very happy with you.
+If the Judge has agreed to not put you in (or let you out of) jail in exchange for your agreement to follow the terms of probation, and you have to go back in front of that very Judge for screwing somehow, it is an understatement to think the Judge won’t be very happy with you.
 Your lawyer better be able to talk that Judge down from his or her anger or impatience with you and present some alternative to simply locking you up.

 In such a case, several things are at play.
 First, I think it’s always better to go in front of a Judge who is familiar with your lawyer.
 Now is not the time to have your lawyer meet the Judge for the first time.
 Second, your lawyer better be, in fact, persuasive.
 If he or she is simply going to drone on about how sorry you are and how you won’t do it again, then you should probably save your money and just go alone, or with a court-appointed attorney.
-When you plunk the money down to hire a lawyer for a Probation Violation, it is with one thing in mind: Keep me out of jail.
+When you plunk the money down to hire a lawyer for a probation violation, it is with one thing in mind: keep me out of jail.
 You need a spokesperson that sounds good to you.
 Just because some lawyer kept your friend’s brother out of jail once, or won a high-profile murder case a while ago, does not mean that he or she has the charisma to keep you out of jail now, in this circumstance.